-10 What is the legal definition of a franchise?
+12 | What is the legal definition of a franchise?

-Article 142 of the Industrial Property Law (IPL) defines a franchise as follows:
+Article 245 of the Federal Law for the Protection of Industrial Property (IPL) defines a franchise as follows:

 A franchise exists whenever, in conjunction with a licence to use a trademark granted in writing, technical knowledge is transmitted or technical assistance is furnished in order to enable the licensee to produce or sell goods or render services in a uniform manner and with the operating, commercial and administrative methods established by the holder of the trademark, with the goal of maintaining the quality, prestige and image of the products or services distinguished by the trademark.